-- 29.11 The Exemplary Practice Allowance rates applicable to this Agreement are contained in TABLE 2 Work Related Allowances of Schedule 3. - 29.12 The allowance is paid on a fortnightly basis and will: - (a) be paid to a part-time employee on a pro rata basis based on their agreed hours; - (b) be paid during approved periods of paid leave; - (c) be recognised for superannuation purposes; - (d) not be included in calculation of overtime or penalty rates; - (e) not be paid during periods of higher duties; - (f) not be paid during leave without pay or leave not authorised. - 29.13 The Exemplary Practice Allowance for Nurse 2 EP 1 and EP 2 will not be paid concurrently.
+- 30.12 The Exemplary Practice Allowance rates applicable to this Agreement are contained in TABLE 4 Income Related Allowances of Schedule 3. - 30.13 The allowance is paid on a fortnightly basis and will: - (a) be paid to a part-time employee on a pro rata basis based on their agreed hours;

+- (b) be paid during approved periods of paid leave; - (c) be recognised for superannuation purposes; - (d) not be included in calculation of overtime or penalty rates; - not be paid during periods of higher duties (with the exception of sub clause 27.4); - (f) not be paid during leave without pay or leave not authorised. - 30.14 The Exemplary Practice Allowance for Nurse 2/Nurse 4 EP 1 and EP 2 will not be paid concurrently.

-30. Post Graduate Allowance
+31. Post Graduate Allowance

-30.1 An employee, excluding casuals, who obtains a recognised post graduate qualification and who is employed in a work unit relevant to that qualification will be paid a Post Graduate Qualification Allowance at the rates specified in this clause.
+- 31.1 This clause does not apply to RUSON and RUSOM employees. - 31.2 An employee, excluding casuals, who obtains a recognised post graduate qualification and who is employed in a work unit relevant to that qualification will be paid a Post Graduate Qualification Allowance at the rates specified in this clause.

 Qualification Allowance Nurse 1 (Enrolled Nurse), Course of study no less than 6 months or 120 hours.
-3.5% of the fifth pay point of the Nurse 1 classification Nurse 2-8 (Registered Nurse / Registered Midwife), Conversion degree or graduate certificate 3.5% of the maximum pay point of the Nurse 2 classification Nurse 2-8 (Registered Nurse / Registered Midwife), Graduate Diploma 4% of the maximum pay-point of the Nurse 2 classification Nurse 2-8 (Registered Nurse / Registered Midwife), Master's degree or Doctorate 5% of the maximum pay point of the Nurse 2 classification
+4% of the 5 th pay point of the Nurse 1 classification Nurse 2-8 (Registered Nurse / Registered Midwife), conversion degree or Graduate Certificate 4% of the maximum pay point of the Nurse 2 classification Nurse 2-8 (Registered Nurse / Registered Midwife), Graduate Diploma 4.5% of the maximum pay-point of the Nurse 2 classification Nurse 2-8 (Registered Nurse / Registered Midwife), Master's degree or Doctorate 5.5% of the maximum pay point of the Nurse 2 classification

-- 30.2 The Post Graduate Allowance rates applicable to this Agreement are contained in TABLE 2 Work Related Allowances of Schedule 3. - 30.3 The allowance will be paid fortnightly and will: - (a) be paid to a part-time employee on a pro rata basis based upon their agreed hours; - (b) be paid during approved periods of paid leave; - (c) be recognised for superannuation purposes; - (d) not be included in calculation of overtime or penalty rates; - (e) be paid only once to an employee irrespective of how many post graduate qualifications the employee holds; - (f) not be paid during periods where the employee performs higher duties outside of the relevant work area; and - (g) not be paid during leave without pay or during periods of leave which have not been authorised.
+- 31.3 The Post Graduate Allowance rates applicable to this Agreement are contained in TABLE 4 Income Related Allowances of Schedule 3. - 31.4 The allowance will be paid fortnightly and will: - (a) be paid to a part-time employee on a pro rata basis based upon their agreed hours; - (b) be paid during approved periods of paid leave; - (c) be recognised for superannuation purposes; - (d) not be included in calculation of overtime or penalty rates; - (e) be paid only once to an employee irrespective of how many post graduate qualifications the employee holds;

+- (f) not be paid during periods where the employee performs higher duties outside of the relevant work area; and - (g) not be paid during leave without pay or during periods of leave which have not been authorised.

-31. Professional Development Allowance
+32. Professional Development Allowance

-- An employee, excluding casuals, who has been employed within the department for the required qualifying period will be paid a Professional Development Allowance annually. - 31.2 A qualifying employee in receipt of the upfront fixed payment immediately before commencement of this Agreement shall be entitled to: - (a) receive Professional Development Allowance on an upfront basis in accordance with clause 31.4; or - (b) elect to change to the reimbursement model prior to 30 August of each subsequent professional development year; and - (c) on electing the reimbursement model the employee may not revert to the upfront fixed payment model. - 31.3 In all other circumstances, a qualifying employee will be entitled to receive a Professional Development Allowance in accordance with the reimbursement model in clause 31.5. - 31.4 Upfront fixed payment model
+- 32.1 This clause does not apply to RUSON and RUSOM employees. - 32.2 An employee, excluding casuals, who has been employed within the department for the required qualifying period will be paid a Professional Development Allowance annually. - 32.3 An employee in receipt of the upfront fixed payment immediately before commencement of this Agreement will be entitled to: - (a) receive Professional Development Allowance on an upfront basis in accordance with clause 32.5; or - (b) elect to change to the reimbursement model prior to 30 August of each subsequent professional development year; and - (c) on electing the reimbursement model the employee may not revert to the upfront fixed payment model. - 32.4 In all other circumstances, a qualifying employee will be entitled to receive a Professional Development Allowance in accordance with the reimbursement model in clause 32.6. - 32.5 Upfront fixed payment model

-Payment of the allowance is subject to the following qualifying periods, amounts and conditions:
+Payment of the allowance is subject to the following amounts and conditions: